ktk-sdk/stopwatch/README.md

 ## Installation

+### For MacOS or Linux

-1. Download this folder, place it wherever you like, then copy the absolute path of `stopwatch.py`, for example:
+1. Download this folder, place it wherever you like, then copy the absolute path of `stopwatch.py`, which can look like:

 ```
 Users/Kiki/Stopwatch/stopwatch.py